tamarott/SinGAN/README.md

 python SR.py --input_name <LR_image_file_name>
 ```
 This will automatically train a SinGAN model correspond to 4x upsampling factor (if not exist already).
-For different SR factors, please specify it using the parametr 'sr_factor' when calling the function.
+For different SR factors, please specify it using the parametr `--sr_factor` when calling the function.
 SinGAN's results on BSD100 dataset can be download from the 'Downloads' folder.

 ## Additional Data and Functions